spacetelescope/caldp/README.rst

 directory.

-**NOTE:**  Running the final cloud-like configuration above does not produce results idenitical to AWS Batch processing because it is only processing a single dataset and skips batch tracking and organizartion actions normally performed by the batch trigger lambda which operates on a list of datasets.
+**NOTE:**  Running the final cloud-like configuration above does not produce results idenitical to AWS Batch processing because it is only processing a single dataset and skips batch tracking and organization actions normally performed by the batch trigger lambda which operates on a list of datasets.

 Example Docker Commands (AWS Batch)